 For this month’s Aries staff interview, we sat down with Aimee DesRoches, Marketing Specialist.
 Aimee is relatively new to Aries, having joined the staff in January 2019.
 Aimee has quickly gotten up to speed on all things Aries and scholarly publishing, and has already made huge contributions to the Aries blog, newsletter, and video program.
 Read our interview with Aimee to learn more about her transition into her new role and the small but mighty Aries Marketing department.

 Tell us a little about yourself – how long have you been working for Aries?
 What did you do before joining Aries?

-How was your previous role different from this one?
 How did your previous role help you in your current position?